SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 Pinkie raises her voice.
 "When will it ever be enough?
 I tried, I said I'd try again.
 Can't you give me a break?"

 *"It'll be enough when you get the help you need, when you tell your friends how you really are.
 You can't stop now.
-We finally made a smidgen of progress and you want a break, that is not how this should work."*
+We finally made a smidgen of progress and you want a break - that is not how this should work."*

 Pinkie practically yells through tears.
 "It's not that easy!
 I can't just go up to Fluttershy and say, 'Hey, Fluttershy, I've been secretly miserable and faking my smile and happiness for you and all our friends for the past few years.'
 I tried to talk to her and I couldn't even say a single word."

 *"You have to push through that.
 I know it will be hard, but you have to.
 You have to…"*

-"Why can't you just let me have this one day.
+"Why can't you just let me have this one day?
 One day where we don't have to fight, where you just smile and tell me I did good for trying.
 I said I'd try again, I just need time, okay?"

 *"Because you don't have time.
 You need help NOW.
 Not tomorrow, not the day after, NOW."*